-- (1) Variance permits are required for non-divisible loads that exceed legal length specified in ORS Chapter 818. - (2) Overlength permits will not be valid if overlength is caused by multiple items placed end to end, or overlapping unless specifically stated on the permit as authorized by statute or rule. - (3) Items joined (by spot weld, tack weld, bolting, strapping, etc.) to facilitate transport, shall be considered to be divisible loads and not eligible for overlength permits. - (4) Continuous trip permits for truck-tractor with semitrailer combinations may be issued for load length not in excess of 70 feet and overall length not in excess of 80 feet.
+(1) Variance permits are required for non-divisible loads that exceed legal length specified in ORS Chapter 818.

+(2) Overlength permits will not be valid if overlength is caused by multiple items placed end to end, or overlapping unless specifically stated on the permit as authorized by statute or rule.
+(3) Items joined (by spot weld, tack weld, bolting, strapping, etc.) to facilitate transport, shall be considered to be divisible loads and not eligible for overlength permits.

+(4) Continuous trip permits for truck-tractor with semitrailer combinations may be issued for load length not in excess of 70 feet and overall length not in excess of 80 feet.

 Stat.
 Auth.: ORS 184.616, ORS 184.619 & ORS 818.200 Stats.
-Implemented: ORS 818.210, ORS 818.220 & ORS 818.225 Hist.: TO 3-2000, f. & cert. ef.
-2-11-00
+Implemented: ORS 818.210, ORS 818.220 & ORS 818.225

-Authorized Commodities

-- (1) Authorized commodities may be transported on vehicles up to eight feet six inches in width and on trailers up to 53 feet in length and with weights authorized under ORS 818.010.
-Other items may be transported in addition to the commodity authorized by the permit provided: - (a) Items are not more than eight feet six inches in width when items are stacked side by side or overlapping, or more than 14 feet in height when items are stacked one on the other.
-Loads consisting of pipe and culverts where smaller pipe or culverts are contained within the larger pipe or culvert may be authorized greater dimensions; and - (b) The authorized weight does not exceed that allowed under ORS 818.010, unless the single trip permit authorizes Permit Weight Table 2. - (2) A permit issued under these Division 82 rules shall not be combined with a permit issued under another division of the department's rules unless specifically authorized on the permit. - (3) The following apply to authorized commodities and related items transported on vehicles exceeding eight feet six inches in width, or with trailers exceeding 53 feet in length, and with weights authorized under ORS 818.010: - (a) As used in ORS 818.210, the term "items related to" shall mean items authorized by a permit and listed on the bill of lading, if: - (A) They are the same manufactured commodity as the permitted item; or - (B) They are accessory parts of the permitted item. - (b) The use of an oversize vehicle or combination of vehicles must be warranted by the size of the permitted item; - (c) Related items may be transported on the upper deck of a drop deck trailer.
-Item(s) transported on the upper deck may not increase the overall load height to be more than 14 feet; - (d) Authorized commodities may not be more than eight feet six inches in width when items are stacked side by side or overlapping, or be more than 14 feet in height when items are stacked one on the other.
+Commodities Authorized by the Permit

+(1) Authorized commodities may be transported on vehicles up to eight feet six inches in width and on trailers up to 53 feet in length and with weights authorized under ORS 818.010.
+Other items may be transported in addition to the commodity authorized by the permit provided:

+(a) Items are not more than eight feet six inches in width when items are stacked side by side or overlapping, or more than 14 feet in height when items are stacked one on the other.
+Loads consisting of pipe and culverts where smaller pipe or culverts are contained within the larger pipe or culvert may be authorized greater dimensions; and

+(b) The authorized weight does not exceed that allowed under ORS 818.010, unless the single trip permit authorizes Permit Weight Table 2.

+(2) A permit issued under these Division 82 rules shall not be combined with a permit issued under another division of the department's rules unless specifically authorized on the permit.

+(3) The following apply to authorized commodities and related items transported on vehicles exceeding eight feet six inches in width, or with trailers exceeding 53 feet in length, and with weights authorized under ORS 818.010:

+(a) As used in ORS 818.210, the term "items related to" shall mean items authorized by a permit and listed on the bill of lading, if:

+(A) They are the same manufactured commodity as the permitted item; or

+(B) They are accessory parts of the permitted item.

+(b) The use of an oversize vehicle or combination of vehicles must be warranted by the size of the permitted item;

+(c) Related item(s) may be transported on the upper deck of a drop deck trailer.
+Item(s) transported on the upper deck shall not exceed 14 feet in height or the loaded height of the load on the lower deck, whichever is greater;

+(d) Authorized commodities may not be more than eight feet six inches in width when items are stacked side by side or overlapping, or be more than 14 feet in height when items are stacked one on the other.
 Loads consisting of pipe and culverts where smaller pipe or culverts are contained within the larger pipe or culvert may be authorized greater dimensions;

-- (e) Related items may not extend past the rear of the trailer or semitrailer if the trailer exceeds 53 feet.
-Smaller pipe and culverts may extend beyond the rear of the trailer or semitrailer when contained within the larger permitted pipe or culvert but the smaller pipe or culvert may not extend beyond the larger pipe or culvert; and - (f) Except as provided in OAR 734-082-0053, multiple items may not be transported on an oversize vehicle or combination of vehicles without the permitted item.
+(e) Related items may not extend past the rear of the trailer or semitrailer if the trailer exceeds 53 feet.
+Smaller pipe and culverts may extend beyond the rear of the trailer or semitrailer when contained within the larger permitted pipe or culvert but the smaller pipe or culvert may not extend beyond the larger pipe or culvert; and

+(f) Except as provided in OAR 734-082-0053, multiple items may not be transported on an oversize vehicle or combination of vehicles without the permitted item.